DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \section{Results and Analysis}

-We evaluated our proposed system on both customized and general text-to-audio generation.
+We evaluated DreamAudio on both customized and general text-to-audio generation.
 The following section first discusses the performance of our system on the CTTA tasks and then explores the capability of general TTA tasks.